 Leading State Health: Ed Ehlinger

-In his latest blog post, Ed Ehlinger, Minnesota Commissioner of Health, delivers a thought-provoking essay about health, housing instability, and policy decisions through the eyes of characters from a classic fairy tale, The Three Little Pigs.
+In his latest blog post, Ed Ehlinger, MD, MSPH, Minnesota Commissioner of Health, delivers a thought-provoking essay about health, housing instability, and policy decisions through the eyes of characters from a classic fairy tale, The Three Little Pigs.
 “Housing and public health are linked in our efforts to create healthy and vibrant communities,” says Ehlinger.
 Without affordable housing options, people are often forced to live in substandard conditions, which can pose a variety of health and safety risks.
 Ehlinger contends that housing instability in our country was created by economic policy decisions and continues to be viewed and debated through a lens that favors personal responsibility over government regulation.
 Ehlinger reframes the story of The Three Little Pigs to help challenge this narrative and help people see the connection between housing and other social issues and outcomes, like education, health, and employment.

 Housing Security Is Not a Fairy Tale